 start using the Pyramid global registry instead of the Zope global

 registry, effectively inverting the original problem.
 In such a case, follow

 the steps in the next section, Enabling the ZCA global API by using the ZCA global registry.

 Enabling the ZCA global API by using the ZCA global registry¶

 You can tell your Pyramid application to use the ZCA global registry at startup time instead of constructing a new one:

 1 2 3 4 5 6 7 8 9

 from zope.component import getGlobalSiteManager from pyramid.config import Configurator def app(global_settings, **settings): globalreg = getGlobalSiteManager() config = Configurator(registry=globalreg) config.setup_registry(settings=settings) config.include('some.other.application') return config.make_wsgi_app()

-At this point, Pyramid will use the ZCA global registry rather than creating a new application-specific registry; since by default the ZCA global API will use this registry, things will work as you might expect a Zope app to when you use the global ZCA API.
+At this point, Pyramid will use the ZCA global registry rather than creating a new application-specific registry.
+Since by default the ZCA global API will use this registry, things will work as you might expect in a Zope app when you use the global ZCA API.